Experimental analysis of local searches for sparse reflexive generalized inverses: Symmetric generalized inverse

-Comparing to the tests with the `Small' instances, we see that on this larger group of instances of higher dimension, the similarity among the quality of the results given by the three local searches based on the determinant is even more clear.
-The searches obtain percentage improvements in the 1-norm of $H$ that approximately go from 82 to 99\%, increasing with all the parameters, dimension, rank, and density.
-The greater are the values of these parameters, the larger is the space for modifications of the initial matrix.
-We also can see that the standard deviation is always less than 1\% of the mean value, and decreases as the rank increases, showing the robustness of the search procedures, which increases as they have more space for movements.
-Finally, we see that the local searches based on the 1-norm of $H$ lead to a small increase in the improvement already obtained by the determinant searches, but at a relatively high computational cost.
-Due to these very high computational times for the norm searches, we did not apply them to the instances with rank equal to 200.
+Comparing to the tests with the `Small' instances, we see that on this larger group of instances of higher dimension, the similarity among the quality of the solutions obtained by the three local searches based on the determinant is still present.
+The average relative difference between the norms of the solutions obtained by these searches and the minimum norms goes from approximately 4 to 30\%, increasing with the rank and the dimension.
+We also see that the improvement on the solutions found by the local searches based on the 1-norm of $H$, when compared to the determinant searches comes with a high computational cost.

 In Table \ref{tab:3Sym}, we present the number of swaps for each local search.
-Combining these results with the running time of the procedures, we see that the norm searches perform less swaps than the determinant searches, but at a higher computational cost.
-The relatively small number of swaps of the norm searches, and the small decrease in the norm compared to the determinant searches confirm that the determinant searches are an effective way of constructing the generalized inverse.
-Comparing the three procedures, the BI(det) could be discarded.
-Although it converges to solutions of similar quality, it is much more time consuming.
+Combining these results with the running time of the procedures, we conclude that the FI$^+$(det) procedure is the best search based on the determinant, presenting smaller average computational times than the other two.
+We can also observe a relative increase in the number of swaps when compared to the non-symmetric cases discussed in the previous sections.
+This increase is also reflected in the greater improvement obtained with these searches.
+However, the improvement continues to come with a very high computational cost.

-Our next experiments intend to show the robustness of the determinant local searches, comparing their solutions when we start them with the solution given by the Greedy algorithm (Algorithm \ref{AlgGreedy}), and with the solution given by the Greedy Light algorithm (Algorithm \ref{AlgGreedyLight}).
-The Greedy algorithm computes a solution of much better quality, leaving not much space for the local-search improvements, however, they are too expensive to be used in a practical way.
-In Table \ref{tab:4Sym} we present the average ratios between the results obtained with Greedy Light and Greedy.